vodriguez/tubetoiletmap/README.md

 Maybe also a link to a 'manifesto'- why we believe spending a penny should be free.
 This is our about page.

+Update:
+Background image is of a tube map - maybe add a link to Citymapper (for if you want to plan a visit to the tube station toilets?!)